-In the meantime, how do we best handle that all-important unifying element of employee engagement?
+The transition to hybrid working can be a rocky road.
+Video conferencing systems need to be up to the task, half-empty offices can feel dispiriting, and coordination with remote teammates often falls through the cracks.
+In the meantime, that all-important unifying element of employee engagement can suffer.
 During times of uncertainty, organisations - understandably - knuckle down into ‘survival mode’ and focus on a narrow tunnel of priorities at the expense of other vital elements.
-The importance of employee engagement can be overlooked, particularly when managing urgent organisational issues, such as employee safety.
+The importance of employee engagement can be overlooked, particularly when managing urgent organisational issues, such as employee safety and technological upgrades.

 The Psychological Contract: The Importance of Staff Engagement